 To find ticket information, you will need to contact the appropriate Oregon court handling your case.
-Your traffic ticket might be with a municipal court, a justice court, or even a circuit court.
+Your traffic ticket might be with a municipal court, a justice court, or even a circuit traffic court.

-Your citation includes this information, but because you've lost your OR traffic ticket, you can't look.
+Your traffic citation includes this information, but because you've lost your OR traffic ticket, you can't look.
 This means you'll need to begin a process of elimination.

 Start by trying to remember:

-- Where you were when you received the traffic ticket.
+- Where you were when you received the traffic ticket for your moving violation.
 Think of landmarks, local businesses, or any other scenery that might help you or someone else narrow down the location.

-- The law enforcement agency that issued the traffic ticket.
+- The law enforcement agency that issued the ticket for the traffic violation.

-- Whether the ticket was a city- or county-level citation.
+- Whether the traffic ticket was a city- or county-level citation.

-Generally, municipal courts handle city-level tickets and justice courts handle county-level tickets; however, circuit courts can pop in and handle some county traffic tickets.
+Generally, municipal courts handle city-level tickets and justice courts handle county-level traffic tickets; however, circuit courts can pop in and handle some county traffic tickets.

-Once you know or have an idea of which court is handling your OR traffic ticket, you can contact them and ask for information regarding your citation.
+Once you know or have an idea of which court is handling your OR traffic citation, you can contact them and ask for information regarding your lost ticket.

 Remember to ask:

 - The date by which you must appear in court or pay your ticket fine.

 - Whether a court appearance is required.

 - How much your OR traffic ticket fine, court costs, and another other surcharges cost.

-- Whether you must plead "not guilty" in person or if you can do so by mail.
+- Whether you must plead "not guilty" to your traffic violation in person or if you can do so by mail.

-- If your OR district court offers an online ticket payment option.
+- If your Oregon district court offers an online ticket payment option.

 - No contest.

 - Not guilty.

-You can plead "guilty" or "no contest" and deal with your offense-related ticket fines and penalties, or you can plead "not guilty" and fight your traffic citation for your moving violation in court.
+You can plead "guilty" or "no contest" to your traffic violation and deal with your offense-related ticket fines and penalties, or you can plead "not guilty" and fight your traffic citation for your moving violation in court.
 If you choose to fight the charge, you may want to consider hiring a traffic ticket attorney.